 The investments include sustainable soil and land management, adoption of sustainable agricultural technologies, and introduction of improved plant material.
-The soil and land management activities include appropriate tillage, erosion control, use of natural or traditional fertilizers, integrated pest management (IPM), use of permaculture and agroforestry, small scale irrigation and efficient water harvesting techniques.
+The soil and land management activities include appropriate tillage, erosion control, use of natural or traditional fertilizers, integrated pest management (IPM), use of permaculture, small scale irrigation and efficient water harvesting techniques.

 Given the small-scale nature of subprojects, with focus on the adoption of better crop varieties and sustainable soil and land management, the environmental and social aspects of the subprojects are mostly localized and manageable.
 Implementation of projects will have numerous positive benefits such as introduction of crops and small-scale irrigation schemes to be more resilient to drought, intensification of cropping to improve yield and improving sustainable farming practices such as permaculture.
-The investments may also contribute to negative impacts resulting from increased conversion of forested areas to agriculture and the use of marginal land for agriculture (i.e. slopes).
-The increased use of pesticides is very unlikely because the emphasis is supporting traditional farming methods and selecting resilient crop varieties, without promoting additional farming inputs.
+The investments may also contribute to negative impacts resulting from increased the use of marginal land for agriculture (i.e. slopes).
+The increased use of pesticides is not expected because the emphasis is supporting traditional farming methods and selecting resilient crop varieties, without promoting additional farming inputs.